tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 Cons:
   - When you add a throw statement to an existing function, you must examine all of its transitive callers.
 Either they must make at least the basic exception safety guarantee, or they must never catch the exception and be happy with the program terminating as a result.
 For instance, if ``f()`` calls ``g()`` calls ``h()``, and ``h`` throws an exception that ``f`` catches, ``g`` has to be careful or it may not clean up properly.
   - More generally, exceptions make the control flow of programs difficult to evaluate by looking at code: functions may return in places you don't expect.
 This causes maintainability and debugging difficulties.
-You can minimize this cost via some rules on how and where exceptions can be used, but at the cost of more that a developer needs to know and understand.
+You can minimise this cost via some rules on how and where exceptions can be used, but at the cost of more that a developer needs to know and understand.
   - Exception safety requires both RAII and different coding practices.
 Lots of supporting machinery is needed to make writing correct exception-safe code easy.
 Further, to avoid requiring readers to understand the entire call graph, exception-safe code must isolate logic that writes to persistent state into a "commit" phase.
 This will have both benefits and costs (perhaps where you're forced to obfuscate code to isolate the commit).
 Allowing exceptions would force us to always pay those costs even when they're not worth it.
   - Turning on exceptions adds data to each binary produced, increasing compile time (probably slightly) and possibly increasing address space pressure.